VasiL1X/ledger-live/apps/ledger-live-mobile/docs/llm_e2e_testing.md

 ## Test Setup and Execution

-Clean your local environment (the main thing this step does is remove `node_modules` and previous iOS and Android mobile app builds):
+Clean your local environment to remove `node_modules` and previous iOS and Android mobile app builds:

 ```bash
 pnpm clean